booktype/Booktype/README.txt

 INSTALLATION
 ------------
+You can install Booki from PyPi via "easy_install booki" or from Git - a code versioning respository.

-Assuming a Debian GNU/Linux server.
+This assumes a Debian GNU/Linux server.
+If you have installed Booki via easy_install got to step 3.

 0/ Obtain latest code from Git: